Nate Sestina: Personal life

 Sestina's father, Donald is a former teacher, basketball coach and athletic director for Cameron County High School and his mother, Rachelle, is also a teacher and swam collegiately at Indiana University of Pennsylvania.
-He has four siblings and his two older brothers, Andrew and Jason, both served in the United States Marine Corps.
+He has four siblings and his two older brothers, Andrew and Jason, both served in the U.S. Marine Corps.

+Sestina is engaged to former Kentucky volleyball player and current Kentucky assistant volleyball coach Madison Lilley.